MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-dashboard-widget.md

 ---
-title: Add a dashboard widget | Extensions for Azure DevOps
+title: Add a dashboard widget
+titleSuffix: Azure DevOps
 description: Tutorial for creating a widget that you can then add to a dashboard in Azure DevOps or Team Foundation Server (TFS) ms.technology: devops-ecosystem ms.assetid: 1D393A4A-2D25-479D-972B-304F99B5B1F8